compulim/generator-azure-web-app/README.md

 ## Create a new Web App Project

-> For the very first time, run `npm install -g yo generator-azure-web-app` to install [Yeoman](https://yeoman.io/) and our scaffold.
+> For the very first time, run `npm install -g yo generator-azure-web-app` to install [Yeoman](https://yeoman.io/) and our scaffolding.

 Run `yo azure-web-app` to create a new project.